REMaQE: Reverse Engineering Math Equations from Executables

-This section presents the reverse engineering of an example to demonstrate the motivation behind REMaQE and the need for extracting math equations.
-Figure~\ref{fig:pid_cpp} shows the C++ implementation of a Proportional-Integral-Derivative (PID) controller, which implements two functions \texttt{PID::update} and \texttt{saturate}.
-This example is compiled for the ARM 32-bit Hard-Float (ARM32-HF) target.
-For a comparison, the generated binary is reverse engineered using different tools namely, Ghidra for decompilation, Angr for symbolic execution, and REMaQE to recover math equations.
+This section presents the reverse engineering of the Linux kernel thermal monitoring tool ``tmon'' \footnote{\url{https://github.com/torvalds/linux/blob/v6.3/tools/thermal/tmon/pid.c}} that uses a Proportional-Integral-Derivative (PID) controller.
+We demonstrate how the math equations recovered by REMaQE help in uncovering a bug in the controller's implementation. \figref{tmon_pid_c} shows the source code of the \texttt{controller\_handler} function that implements the PID controller.
+The source code is provided only for discussion and is not utilized during reverse engineering.
+A pre-compiled binary for the ARM 32-bit Hard-Float (ARM32-HF) target is taken from the package repository of the Alpine Linux distribution \footnote{\url{https://dl-cdn.alpinelinux.org/alpine/v3.18/community/armhf/linux-tools-tmon-6.3.12-r0.apk}}, which is popularly used on embedded platforms like Raspberry Pi.
+For a comparison, the generated binary is reverse engineered using different tools namely, Ghidra~\cite{ghidra} for decompilation, Angr~\cite{Angr2016} for symbolic execution, and REMaQE to recover math equations.

-The functions are decompiled using Ghidra to generate the C source shown in Figure~\ref{fig:pid_update_ghidra} and Figure~\ref{fig:pid_saturate_ghidra}.
-The decompiled \texttt{saturate} function is presented in a complicated form which makes it difficult to understand, even with the knowledge of what the source function implements.
-The \texttt{if} condition on line~\ref{line:saturate_ghidra_if} of Figure~\ref{fig:pid_saturate_ghidra} contains an assignment in the second condition, which is only executed if the first condition is true, due to the left-to-right evaluation of the \texttt{\&\&} operator\cite{crefand}.
-The decompiled \texttt{PID::update} function uses pointer dereferencing, pointer value assignments, and type-casting, that appear because this is how the original C++ class has been implemented in binary.
+The function is decompiled using Ghidra to generate the C source shown in \figref{tmon_pid_ghidra}.
+The decompiled \texttt{controller\_handler} function is presented in a complicated form by Ghidra - it is cluttered with global variable access, struct pointer dereferencing and \texttt{goto} statements for control flow.
+This makes it difficult to understand what is implemented, even with the knowledge that the function contains a PID controller.
 Ghidra has generated a faithful representation.
 However, these implementation details present in the syntax are obscuring the semantic information of this function.
 Thus, significant effort is required to clean up and extract a math equation of the PID controller.

-Figure~\ref{fig:pid_update_angr} shows the symbolic expression generated by the symbolic execution tool Angr.
-Even though the generated expression has recovered sufficient semantic information about the source function to be utilized by SMT solvers or constraint solvers, it is not presented in a simple human-friendly form and makes it difficult to directly understand the implemented equation.